Peng-Rao/NLA_notes/contents/numerical_linear_algebra.typ

 #example("Wellposedness of Linear Systems")[
   Consider the problem of solving a linear system $A x = b$.
 The problem is well-posed if it has below two properties:
   + The problem has a unique solution $x$, which means that the matrix $A$ is invertible.
-  + The solution depends continously on the data.
+  + The solution depends continuously on the data.
 ]

 The @3 is however more suitable to express in the following the concept of _numerical stability_, that is, the property that small perturbations on the data yield perturbations of the same order on the solution.